mobiletest2016/machine-learning-articles/articles/how-to-use-prelu-with-keras.md

 - Tremendous improvements in recognition performance have been reported for computer vision models in the years prior to the paper.
 - One of the primary drivers of these improvements is the ReLU activation function, which is a significant improvement over traditional Sigmoid and Tanh.
 - Nevertheless, ReLU is not problem-free.
-- One attempt to fix this problem - with [Leaky ReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/using-leaky-relu-with-keras.md) - is not sufficient: while it indeed resolves the _dying ReLU problem_ by setting the inputs \[latex\]<= 0\[/latex\] to very small but nonzero values, empirical testing hasn't resulted in significant performance improvements.
+- One attempt to fix this problem - with [Leaky ReLU](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/using-leaky-relu-with-keras.md) - is not sufficient: while it indeed resolves the _dying ReLU problem_ by setting the inputs $<= 0$ to very small but nonzero values, empirical testing hasn't resulted in significant performance improvements.

-The authors argue that this might occur because the \[latex\]\\alpha\[/latex\] parameter, which configures the steepness of the nonzero negative outputs, must be set by the user before starting the training process.
+The authors argue that this might occur because the $\\alpha$ parameter, which configures the steepness of the nonzero negative outputs, must be set by the user before starting the training process.

 Why, they argued, can't this parameter be learnt during training?
-And, even better, why - for every neuron - can't we learn \[latex\]\\alpha\[/latex\] _per input element_, instead of a global alpha for all the input dimensions?
+And, even better, why - for every neuron - can't we learn $\\alpha$ _per input element_, instead of a global alpha for all the input dimensions?

 This is what **Parametric Rectified Linear Unit** or **PReLU** is all about.
 Being a generalization of Leaky ReLU, the alpha value need no longer to be configured by the user, but is learnt during training instead.
 It is therefore entirely dependent on the data, and not on the engineer's guess, and hence it is estimated that this variant of ReLU both avoids the dying ReLU problem and shows performance improvements.